top of page

 can be captured today and decrypted later.
 In fact, it has been.
 The largest example of such a breach is the exfiltration of records a few years ago from the Office of Personnel Management in the US.

+This fundamentally breaks the traditional model of risk timing.
 You are not protecting data for today’s adversaries.
 You are protecting it against future capabilities that may already be planned for.

 Why 2035 May Be Too Late as a Planning Assumption